sibgit/sibgit.github.io/exercises_advanced_topics.md

     **treasure chest**.

 You should now also see that you have a new directory named `treasure_chest` at the root of your Git repo.

 To bring the treasure chest aboard your ship, the **First-mate** should do the following:
  1. Merge the `work-in-progress` branch into the `Skull-rock-island` branch (at this point this should be a fast-forward merge).
+Then push the changes on `Skull-rock-island` to the remote.
  2. Merge the `Skull-rock-island` branch into the `main` branch.
 This will add the treasure chest to the `main` branch - along with your new friend the parrot!
- 3. Push the changes to the `main` and `Skull-rock-island` branches to the remote.
+ 3. Push the changes on branch `main` to the remote.

- 4. The **Captain** and **Quartermaster** can now update their local repos with the changes to `main` and `Skull-rock-island` that were pushed by the **First-mate**.
- 5. At this point everyone should be synchronized, be on their `main` branch, and have the treasure onboard.
+The **Captain** and **Quartermaster** can now update their local repos with the changes to `main` and `Skull-rock-island` that were pushed by the **First-mate**.
+At this point everyone should be synchronized, be on their `main` branch, and have the treasure onboard.

- 6. Congratulations, you're almost there!
-Let's celebrate this with a new **release**: the **Captain** should add a tag named `treasure-found` and push it to the remote.
-Everyone else can then fetch it.
+Congratulations, you're *almost* there!
+Let's celebrate this with a new **release**:
+ * The **Captain** should add a tag named `treasure-found` and push it to the remote with `git push origin --tags`.
+Everyone else can then run `git fetch` to fetch it.

 Alright, let's see what John Longsilver has been hiding in his treasure.
 To open it, execute `./open_chest.sh` and see what happens...